 Notable artists from throughout these periods include Elsie Froeshner, Andre Pizzini, Francis H. Noyes, Michael L. Druckenbrod, Art Cushman, Elaine R.S.
 Hodges, George L. Venable, Gloria Gordon Zimmer and Linda H. Lawrence.
 The Department of Entomology currently has three staff illustrators, Vichai Malikul and Young T. Sohn, who work with traditional media (e.g. pen & ink, paint, carbon dust) in support of research conducted by SI entomologists.
 Taina Litwak works in both traditional and digital media in support of research conducted by USDA entomologists.
 Karolyn Darrow (SI) is currently the department's digital imaging specialist, using high resolution digital photography and digital illustration media in her work.

 Illustrations created for entomological research in systematics are an integral part of that science and provide a valuable visual reference to textual material.
-Scientific illustrations form an integral part of any research publication, and without them the task of describing processes, species, genera, or biological diversity would be next to impossible.

 The scientific illustration is a product of the interaction between the scientist and the artist.
 When successful, the interaction allows scientists to describe what they see with emphasis on significant details and elimination of characteristics distracting or irrelevant to their purposes.